pip-services/pip-services-docs/content/en/node/commons/validate/validation_exception.md

 ### Description

-The ValidationException is used to define errors in schema validation.
+The ValidationException is used to define errors in a schema validation.

 Important points